apache/amoro/docs/engines/flink/flink-dml.md

         weight: 300
 ---
 # Flink DML
-## Real-Time Data in LogStore
-Arctic tables provide two types of storage: FileStore and LogStore.
-FileStore stores massive full data, while LogStore stores real-time incremental data.

-Real-time data can provide second-level data visibility and ensure data consistency without enabling LogStore transactions.

-Its underlying storage system can be connected to external message queuing middleware, currently supporting only Kafka and Pulsar.

-Users can enable LogStore by configuring the following parameters when creating an Arctic table.
-For specific configurations, please refer to [LogStore related configurations](../configurations.md#logstore).

-[Examples](using-logstore.md) of using Apache Kafka as the LogStore storage system can be found in Using LogStore.

-For detailed usage, please refer to [SQL Read](#logstore), [Java Read](flink-ds.md#logstore), [SQL Write](#insert-into), and [Java Write](flink-ds.md#appending-data).

-## Changelog Data

-For Arctic primary key tables, FileStore is divided into BaseStore and ChangeStore.
-The ChangeStore stores the real-time CDC data written and this data is regularly merged into the Arctic BaseStore, see [Optimize](../concepts/table-formats.md) for details.

-The submission of ChangeStore data depends on the periodic time of Flink checkpoint, and data visibility may be delayed by minutes.

-Subsequently, Flink engine can read the ChangeStore for data playback for calculation and analysis, supporting four types of changelog data: +I, -D, -U and +U.

-For Arctic non-primary key tables, FileStore only has BaseStore data.

-For detailed usage, please refer to [SQL Read](#sql-change-store-read), [Java Read](flink-ds.md#filestore), [SQL Write](#insert-into), and [Java Write](flink-ds.md#appending-data).

 ## Querying With SQL
 Arctic tables support reading data in stream or batch mode through Flink SQL.
 You can switch modes using the following methods: